-Enhancing the architecture
+Enhancing the architecture and office space

 Traditionally, surface mounted lighting has been used as a quick fix for spaces with low or vaulted ceilings.
-Using fewer accessories, the installation is often fairly straightforward and light fittings mounted on a ceiling can hide a multitude of sins.
+Using fewer accessories, the installation is often straightforward and light fittings mounted on a ceiling can hide a multitude of sins.
 It is often used as a retrofit solution when budget and timescale don’t justify a complete refurbishment allowing the installer to pick up from an existing wiring point.

 But there’s so much more to surface mounted lighting!

-Used in standard finishes, the surface mounted lighting can blend into architecture, but give it a splash of a colour it will stand out and create striking designs for everyone to talk about.
+Used in standard finishes, surface mounted lighting can blend into architecture, but give it a splash of a colour it will stand out and create striking designs for everyone to talk about.